We want the holidays to be a happy time for you and your pet, not a time for an emergency visit to your veterinarian.

 - Alcohol can cause serious intoxications in pets, and many pets are attracted to the sweet taste of drinks, especially eggnog.
 Be sure to clean up and rinse all glasses after Christmas parties.

-- Chocolate, coffee, and tea all contain components called xanthines that are dangerous to animals.
+- Chocolate, coffee, and tea all contain components called methylxanthines that are dangerous to animals.
 Chocolate is especially a problem because pets love its flavor.
 Unsweetened baking chocolate and dark chocolate are the worst culprits, but all chocolate, fudge and other candy should be placed out of your pet's reach.
-A safe alternative would be carob drop dog treats.

 - Bones from fish, meat or poultry can also cause problems if swallowed.
 Be sure to keep bones (other than those made for dogs) away from your pet.